 - a.
 A Water Test requires a dog to enter water readily and swim to the satisfaction of the Judges. - b.
-If a separate Water Test is included as part of a Stake, all dogs placed in the awards, and those who have achieved a Diploma of Merit or Certificate of Merit must have passed this test. - c.
+If a separate Water Test is included as part of a Stake, all dogs placed in the awards must have passed this test. - c.
 A handler is not entitled to ask for a shot to be fired.

-Where a Special Water Test is conducted for part qualification for the title of Field Trial Champion (in accordance with the provisions of Kennel Club Regulations for entries in the Stud Book, Champions, and Warrants, paragraphs K2.c(3), K2.c(6) and K2.c(8)) it must be held between 1 September and 1 April inclusive.
+Where a Special Water Test is conducted for part qualification for the title of Field Trial Champion (in accordance with the provisions of Kennel Club Regulations for entries in the Stud Book, Champions, and Warrants, paragraphs K2.c(3), K2.c(6) and K2.c(8)) it must be held between September 1 and April 1 inclusive.